Eye Movement Desensitization and Reprocessing

 -

-Eye Movement Desensitization and Reprocessing (EMDR) is a structured, evidence-based therapy designed to help the brain process and integrate distressing or traumatic experiences.
-When something overwhelming happens, it can sometimes become “stuck” in the nervous system, continuing to trigger emotional or physical responses long after the event has passed.
+Eye Movement Desensitization and Reprocessing (EMDR) is a structured, evidence-based therapy designed to help the brain process and integrate distress or trauma.
+Once you experience overwhelm, it can sometimes become “stuck” in the nervous system, continuing to trigger emotional, mental or physical responses long after the event has passed.

 Through guided eye movements or other forms of bilateral stimulation, EMDR helps the brain reprocess these memories in a safe and supported way.
-Over time, the experience becomes less intense, allowing you to feel more grounded, at ease, and better able to move forward.
+Over time, the symptoms become less intense, allowing you to feel more grounded and at ease.

 -

-EMDR is for individuals who feel impacted by past or overwhelming experiences—whether big or small—that continue to influence how they feel, think, or respond in everyday life.
+EMDR is for individuals who feel impacted by past, present or potential future distressing experiences—whether big or small—that influence how they feel, think, or respond in everyday life.
 It offers a gentle, structured way to process these experiences and support a greater sense of calm, clarity, and emotional balance.

 It may be helpful for: